sam-maverick/badlogin_push/README.md

 ![](alert_example.jpg)

-Would you like to receive a push notification/alert on your phone and/or a SMS if someone tries to log into your Ubuntu (with invalid credentials) while your user session is locked?
+Would you like to receive a push notification/alert on your phone and/or a SMS if someone tries to log into your Ubuntu (with invalid password) while your user session is locked?

 If so, this is your program.